 If you had lustful fantasies while masturbating, or if your fantasies were lurid enough to be disturbing, kneel down and pray this verse from Psalm 51:10, “Create in me a clean heart, O God, and put a new and right spirit within me.”

-Then, still kneeling, pray for God’s guidance in all you do during the day.
-Close with the Lord’s Prayer (Our Father).
+Then, kneeling, pray the Lord’s Prayer (Our Father).